Representation After A Loved One Wandered Off From A Professional Care Facility

-Professional care facilities should have systems in place for managing these residents.
+Professional care facilities should have systems in place that help manage these residents.
 Inadequate supervision and understaffing are almost always contributing factors when a resident goes missing.

 The Serious Harms That Can Befall Vulnerable Residents

-At Ford, Dean & Rotundo, P.A., we have seen these unfortunate situations unfold when nursing homes and assisted living facilities are negligent.
-Vulnerable adults can also wander off — or get left behind — during excursions from group homes and adult day care centers.
+At Ford, Dean & Rotundo, P.A., our lawyers have seen these unfortunate situations unfold when nursing homes and assisted living facilities are negligent.
+Vulnerable adults can also wander off – or get left behind – during excursions from group homes and adult day care centers.